Key Takeaways

 Step 5: Track Referral Traffic, Not Just Links

 Set up UTM parameters on your bookmarked URLs to see which platforms drive actual clicks.
 Monitor in GA4 or via Backlynk's analyzer.
-Platforms that drive traffic should receive more attention and content.
-Platforms that only add a nofollow link with zero referral visits should be deprioritized regardless of their DR.
+Platforms that drive traffic should receive more attention and better native content.
+Platforms that add a link with zero referral visits, no public discussion, and no crawlable placement should be deprioritized regardless of their DR.

-A practical test for measuring the effect: publish a new page, submit it to Reddit and Flipboard within the hour, then check Google Search Console's URL Inspection tool 24 hours later.
-Compare indexation speed against pages you publish without bookmarking.
-Most new-site SEOs report 2–5x faster indexation for bookmarked content versus pages left to be discovered through internal links alone.
+A practical test for measuring the effect: publish a new page, share it only where the audience fit is obvious, then check Google Search Console's URL Inspection tool after 24-48 hours.
+Compare indexation speed against pages discovered only through internal links and sitemap submissions.

 The ROI Calculation